top of page

 For the first time, Francis Bacon’s self-portrait (1956–1957) becomes available a certified digital collectible.

-Launch: 12 September 2025
+Launch: 16 October 2025

 13:00 CEST (Brussels) 7:00 EST (New York) 20:00 JST (Tokyo)

-Only 1,111 NFTs are available in the White Series — the first of five collections revealing Francis Bacon’s self-portrait (1956–1957).
+Only 1,111 NFTs are available in the Purple Series — the third of five collections revealing Francis Bacon’s self-portrait (1956–1957).
 Once sold, they will never be minted again, making each token a one-of-a-kind certified fragment of this cultural treasure.
 For the first 48 hours, early supporters will receive 2 NFTs for the price of 1, celebrating our mission to preserve and reimagine world art in the digital age.

 Some artworks are too important to remain locked away.
 The Belgian Art Institute brings them into the digital age — authenticated, scientifically analyzed, and preserved forever on the blockchain.